 It's important that you have a valid study permit.

-There is no cost associated to the co-op/internship/practicum work permit application.
+There is no cost associated to the co-op work permit application.

 You can't begin working in your co-op/internship/practicum placement without your valid work permit.
 Your work permit is required to begin your placement.